lconnolly/whispersystems.org/_posts/2013-01-23-spring-break-of-code.md

 ---
+layout: post
 title: "Spring Break Of Code"
-layout: post
+author: ""
+author-url: ""
 ---

 This Spring will be the first Open Whisper Systems *Spring Break Of Code*, a week-long, expenses-paid retreat to